ahrav/BlueprintBazaar/design-practice/web-crawler.md

 - **Function**: Temporarily stores frequently accessed data.
 - **Purpose**: Reduces the load on primary storage and improves response times for repeated requests.

+### Bloom Filters
+- **Function**: Determines if a URL has already been crawled.
+- **Purpose**: Improves the efficiency of the dedupe service by filtering out URLs that have already been crawled.